castone18/CloudAtHome/README.md

 # CloudAtHome
-Docker containers for implementing personal cloud services economically.
+Docker containers for implementing personal cloud services.

+This project is a work in progress, so don't expect much to actually work yet.

 ## Rationale